-To quote William Dement, founder of Stanford University's Sleep Research Center,
+But, to quote William Dement, founder of Stanford University's Sleep Research Center,

-“As far as I know, the only reason we need to sleep that is really, really solid is because we get sleepy.”
+As far as I know, the only reason we need to sleep that is really, really solid is because we get sleepy.”

-A sleep phenomenon known as 'unihemispheric sleep' - i.e. the ability for just one half of the brain to engage in sleep (while the other half remains fully awake) - has been observed in numerous species, including birds, reptiles and aquatic mammals (e.g. cetaceans, eared seals and manatees).
+A sleep phenomenon known as 'unihemispheric sleep' - i.e. the ability for just one half of the brain to engage in sleep (while the other half remains fully awake) - has been observed in numerous species, including birds, reptiles and some aquatic mammals (e.g. cetaceans, eared seals and manatees).

-“The relative absence of unihemispheric sleep in mammals suggests that a trade off exists between unihemispheric sleep and other adaptive brain functions occurring during sleep or wakefulness.
-Presumably, the benefits of sleeping unihemispherically only outweigh the costs under extreme circumstances such as sleeping at sea.” source
+The relative absence of unihemispheric sleep in mammals suggests that a trade off exists between unihemispheric sleep and other adaptive brain functions occurring during sleep or wakefulness.
+Presumably, the benefits of sleeping unihemispherically only outweigh the costs under extreme circumstances such as sleeping at sea.“

 The American Academy of Sleep Medicine (AASM) and Sleep Research Society (SRS) have developed a consensus recommendation for the amount of sleep needed to promote optimal health in adults, using a modified RAND Appropriateness Method process, and based on more than 4,000 previously published studies.
 They conclude that :

-“Sleeping less than 7 hours per night on a regular basis is associated with adverse health outcomes, including weight gain and obesity, diabetes, hypertension, heart disease and stroke, depression, and increased risk of death.
+Sleeping less than 7 hours per night on a regular basis is associated with adverse health outcomes, including weight gain and obesity, diabetes, hypertension, heart disease and stroke, depression, and increased risk of death.
 Sleeping less than 7 hours per night is also associated with impaired immune function, increased pain, impaired performance, increased errors, and greater risk of accidents.